Angina: Unstable angina

-UA may occur unpredictably at rest, which may be a serious indicator of an impending heart attack.
-What differentiates stable angina from unstable angina (other than symptoms) is the pathophysiology of the atherosclerosis.
-The pathophysiology of unstable angina is the reduction of coronary flow due to transient platelet aggregation on apparently normal endothelium, coronary artery spasms, or coronary thrombosis.
+UA may occur often unpredictably and even at rest, which may be a serious indicator of an impending heart attack.
+The primary factor differentiating unstable angina from stable angina (other than symptoms) is the underlying pathophysiology of the atherosclerosis.
+The pathophysiology of unstable angina is the reduction of coronary blood flow due to transient platelet aggregation on apparently normal endothelium, coronary artery spasms, or coronary thrombosis.

 The process starts with atherosclerosis, progresses through inflammation to yield an active unstable plaque, which undergoes thrombosis and results in acute myocardial ischemia, which, if not reversed, results in cell necrosis (infarction).
 Studies show that 64% of all unstable anginas occur between 22:00 and 08:00 when patients are at rest.